rufuspollock-okfn/bibserver/doc/bibjson.rst

 About bibJSON
 =============

+To Do:

-Brief detail of bibjson and link to http://bibjson.org for more info.
+- Brief detail of bibjson and link to more info.

-Also link to open biblio principles.
+- Also link to open biblio principles.

-Also mention the licenses documentation page.
+- Also mention the licenses documentation page.